No one likes to think about losing their ability to make decisions, but our experience shows it’s better to be prepared.

 Any adult you trust can be your attorney.
 Your attorney can act alone, jointly with another person (ie always together) or jointly and severally with that other person (ie together or separately).
 Your attorney must accept the responsibility of acting as your attorney by signing the acceptance section of your EPOA.

-When you create your EPOA you must choose whether the power you give to your attorney is effective:
+When you create your EPOA you must choose whether the power is effective:

-- as soon as the document is properly signed and witnessed; or
+- as soon as the EPOA is signed; or

-- only after your attorney has applied to the State Administrative Tribunal for declaration that the document is in force because you have lost your capacity.
+- only after your attorney has applied to the State Administrative Tribunal for declaration that you have lost capacity.

-There is no formal registry of EPOAs in Western Australia, however if it is likely that your attorney will need to sell or deal with your land then your EPOA should be registered at Landgate within 3 months of it being signed.
-If you do not register it within that period and your attorney needs to deal with your real estate in the future, he/she will have to prepare and lodge a statutory declaration declaring that your EPOA remains valid.
+There is no formal registry of EPOAs in Western Australia, however if it is likely that your attorney will need to sell or deal with your land then your EPOA must be registered at Landgate.

-An EPOA can be made by anyone over the age of 18 who has full legal capacity.
-‘Full legal capacity’ means that the person must be able to understand the nature and effect of the document they are completing and the nature and extent of their estate.
+An EPOA can be made by anyone over the age of 18 who has legal capacity.
+Legal capacity means that the person must be able to understand the nature and effect of the document they are completing and the nature and extent of their estate.

-You may revoke your EPOA or EPOG at any time when you have legal capacity.
+You may revoke your EPOA at any time when you have legal capacity.

-- execute a Deed of Revocation of EPOA and send a copy to your attorney/guardian and anyone else who may have a copy of the EPOA (such as financial or medical institutions); and
+- sign a Deed of Revocation of EPOA and send a copy to your attorney and anyone else who may have a copy of the EPOA (such as financial or medical institutions); and

 - if your EPOA was lodged at Landgate, lodge your Deed of Revocation of EPOA at Landgate.